yschroe/chessalyzer.js/README.md

 ## Heatmap analysis functions

-The function you create for heatmap generation gets passed up to four parameters inside `generateHeatMap()`: `data, sqrData, loopData, optData`:
+The function you create for heatmap generation gets passed up to four parameters (inside `generateHeatMap()`):

 -   `data`: The data that is the basis for the heatmap.
 Typically this object is an analyzer you passed into the `startBatch()` function.
 -   `sqrData`: Contains informations about the square you passed into the `generateHeatMap()` function. `sqrData` is an object with the following entries: